 - Check power steering fluid levels monthly.
 Low levels could indicate a leak.

 - Inspect belts and hoses.
-Look for any signs of wear and tear.
+Look for signs of wear and cracking.

 - Schedule professional inspections.
-Have a mechanic check your system annually.
+Have a mechanic check your system once a year.

 - Use the right fluid.
 Always top up with the manufacturer’s recommended product.